k8hertweck/HertweckLabSOPs/README.md

 Standard operating procedures for generic phylogenetics methods.

-These files are short cheat sheets for my preferred methods.
+These files are short cheat sheets for my preferred methods to run in a bash shell.
 Each file is not meant to be run on a given file; instead, extract the script for your particular method of interest and paste into the command line or another script, replacing the XXX with your filenames.